tderflinger/MMM-Timetagger/README.md

   module: "MMM-Timetagger",
   position: "top_left",
   config: {
-	  endpoint: "Your API Timetagger endpoint, like this: http://mymachine:8080/timetagger/api/v2",
+	  endpoint: "Your API TimeTagger endpoint, like this: http://mymachine:8080/timetagger/api/v2",
-	  apiToken: "Your API Token from Timetagger",
+	  apiToken: "Your API Token from TimeTagger",
 	  interval: 300000,  // data refresh interval in ms },
 },